flintlib/arb/doc/source/issues.rst

 algorithm to become inefficient due to inefficient parameters being selected.

-Secondly, ``double`` arithmetic is used internally for some rigorous error bound calculations.
+Second, ``double`` arithmetic is used internally for some rigorous error bound calculations.
 To guarantee correctness, we make the following assumptions.
 With the stated exceptions, these should hold on all commonly used platforms.